jessesadler/instructor-training/episodes/04-expertise.md

 and that doing so will help them do more research faster, computer science concepts are less compelling than things like automating repetitive tasks.

+**note** TODO: Add something that is not a computer-science based example, for e.g. something like "When you are teaching a history class, you are not teaching them historiography"; you are teaching biology not biologists, etc.

 ::::::::::::::::::::::::::::::::::::::::::::::::::